nseftor/branching-out/README.md

-# Branching Out: Using Decision Trees to Inform Education Decisions'
+# Branching Out: Using Decision Trees to Inform Education Decisions

 This repository contains a web guide, R code, and sample data to implement the example Classification and Regression Tree (CART) analysis described